jaylanw/Employee-Tracker/README.md

 # Employee-Tracker

   View and manage your team all in one place.
-Clean, organized and simple so you can start planning your team's gameplans and get the day rolling.
+Organized and simple so you can start planning your team's gameplans and get the day rolling.
   Give it a try: